Why You Can’t Sleep at Night, Based On Your Myers-Briggs® Personality Type

 ENTP sleep tip

-You’re up late because someone on Reddit told you about a new conspiracy theory and now you can’t stop thinking about it (or the arguments against it).
+You’re up late because someone on Reddit told you about a new intellectual rabbit hole and now you can’t stop thinking about it (or the arguments against it).
 Even though you know the theory is most likely inaccurate, you can’t help but be fascinated by it.
 You start to look for evidence to support the theory and you find yourself scrambling down a rabbit hole of related theories.
 As you try to sleep, you keep waking up with “aha” counter-arguments to every possible theory, and new counter-arguments for your own arguments.

 Read This Next: 10 Must-Read Books for ENTPs